Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: Bounds on the value of the stochastic optimal transport problem near the singularity

 \subsubsection{Cost functionals which are powers of distances}

-We consider here the cases in which $L$ is given, for $k \geq 1$, by \be L(x,\alpha) := |\alpha|^k. \ee A simple change of variable yields that in this situation, if we are still concerned with \eqref{hjb1}, \be U(t,µ,\nu) = \frac{U(T-1,\mu,\nu)}{(T-t)^{k-1}} = \frac{W_k(µ,\nu)^k}{(T-t)^{k-1}}. \ee This type of behaviour is the one we are interested in, hence we shall make assumptions to control the cost function $L$ with powers of $\alpha$.
+We consider here the cases in which $L$ is given, for $k \geq 1$, by \be L(x,\alpha) := |\alpha|^k. \ee A simple change of variable yields that in this situation, \be U_{det}(t,µ,\nu) = \frac{U_{det}(T-1,\mu,\nu)}{(T-t)^{k-1}} = \frac{W_k(µ,\nu)^k}{(T-t)^{k-1}}. \ee This type of behaviour is the one we are interested in, hence we shall make assumptions to control the cost function $L$ with powers of $\alpha$.
 Furthermore, in view of Alfonsi and Jourdain \citep{alfonsi} (which focuses on the case $k =2$), such a function $U$ is not smooth in neither $\mu$ nor $\nu$.
-This justifies in particular the use of the notion of viscosity solutions introduced in the Section \ref{sec:hjb}.
+This justifies in particular the use of the notion of viscosity solutions introduced in Section \ref{sec:hjb}.